 - Enter a key Name and select Source as Server-side.

 - In the ACL section, select the Personalization checkbox and click on Save.

 - In the Dynamic Yield Sample app downloaded at the beginning of the tutorial, open the .env file and add the Dynamic Yield's API Key, Dynamic Yield Host, and your stack credentials (stack API key, the delivery token of the publishing environment, and the environment name).

 Note: The value for the DY_HOST variable in the above code is the hostname of Dynamic Yield.
-It can either be US or EU depending on the region where it is hosted.
+It can either be North America, EU or Azure NA depending on the region where it is hosted.
 Refer to the Choosing Variations and Pageviews section on their guide for more details.

 - Open the routes/home.js file and assign the “API Selector Name” to the selector variable:

 - Now open your command prompt, and move inside the project root directory.
 Then, install the required dependencies by running the following command: